-For our audience that is not familiar with you; How did studio ROBOCOOP come to be?
+For our audience that is not familiar with your work, how did studio ROBOCOOP come to be?

-We are architects both specialised in the production of architectural images.
+We are both architects specialising in the production of architectural images.
 We met at the Faculty of Architecture, where we started ROBOCOOP.
 Since then, we have considered this project as our experimental practice, where our art skills come together into a deep, unique common point of view.

 Both fascinated by the classic and historical culture related to our traditions, we compare our visual references to the past and experiment with different tools.

 You have an interesting and unique approach to your work environment, seeing as you maintain travelling between Rome and London.
-How is this reflecting on your practice?
+How is this reflected in your practice?

 Our multicity approach is something we consider with attention.
 We look with respect and fascination with the tradition and rich past of a city like Rome, but London gives us a contemporary point of view on arts and architecture.
 Exhibitions and installations in specific contexts are the crucial moments in which we attentively reflect on what we are practically doing and how we are relating to the context.
 These moments are such a great time for us: we talk, create, discuss and produce unique masterpieces.